PavanRangani/docs/docs/prd/tasks/in-app-notifications.md

 ### Notification message text

-- When task is removed
+- When task is removed from queue
   - `Task title | Entity name} | Due on:{Due date}` has been removed from your queue
 - When task is deleted
   - `Task title|Entity name` has been deleted by `User` (Name of the user who has deleted the task)